andr-ew/rpls/README.md

 - **E1-E3**: various
 - **K1**: alt

-time flows thru 3 pools
+time flows thru 3 pools.
 the first reads,
 the others write.
 set the rate & size of